-The English as a Second Language provides international students with quality classroom and computer-assisted instruction in English as a Second Language as preparation for academic studies with the University.
 Troy University assists students seeking to study abroad.
 Troy University maintains exchange agreements with universities in Belgium, Sweden, Germany, the Netherlands, Spain and South Korea.
 In addition, faculty-sponsored trips abroad are planned each year.
 More information is available from the Director of Study Abroad located in Pace Hall, Room 115.
-An innovative recruitment program encourages all students to assist recruiting overseas students to the University.
-International Recruiting Incentive Stipend [IRIS] provides a tuition reduction for each student recruited.
-Students may contact the Center for International Programs for more information.